leorejwan/arkiq-docs/docs/index.md

 ```

-# Lambda Function: `Process_alerts_senospace`
+# Lambda Function: `Process_alerts_iqsl`

 ## Purpose

-Only for Leak Sensor and Toilet Sensor Devices from Manufacture Senospace filtered by the uplinks of payload_type_id = 1,2,3,4,5,6,7,8 and 12.
+Only for Leak Sensor and Toilet Sensor Devices of type IQSL filtered by the uplinks of payload_type_id = 1,2,3,4,5,6,7,8 and 12.

 ## Main Operations and Algorithms: